ScottMorse/PyMusician/README.md

 # **The Note Class**
 ## The simplest objects:
 An object from the Note class represents a pitched note (support for rests on the way).
-The only required argument is for a name.
+The only required argument is the note name.

 A note name should just be a string of the common name for the note, such as "A","A#", "Bb", etc.

-A generally unlimited number of sharps/flats is technically allowed with accurate affects to the object's pitch-related values, though notes like this is are not generally not encouraged in pymusician or music in general, and may behave strangely in instances of Intervals or Chords.
+A generally unlimited number of sharps/flats is technically allowed with accurate effects to the object's pitch-related values, though notes like this is are not generally not encouraged in PyMusician (or music in general).

 Invalid note names will raise a `ValueError`.